Associate Professor in Marketing & Sustainability, Management and Organizational Studies

 A major theme of my teaching and research focuses on how and why people pursue or neglect ethical, healthy, or environmentally-sustainable lifestyle choices.

-Matthew Maxwell-Smith is an Assistant Professor in Marketing & Sustainability at Huron.
+Matthew Maxwell-Smith is an Associate Professor in Marketing & Sustainability.
+He is the faculty lead for the Marketing & Sustainability program at Huron.
 Matthew has published articles in top Business and Psychology journals on topics such as environmentally-sustainable consumption, social media use, voting, health, collective action, intergroup bias, and relationships, and has received national awards for his dissertation and other lines of research.
-Matthew has taught various undergraduate courses, including Consumer Behavior, Social Psychology, Marketing Research, Integrated Marketing Communications, International Marketing, Applied Psychology, and Industrial-Organizational Psychology.
+Matthew has taught various undergraduate courses, including Sustainability Marketing, Consumer Behavior, Social Psychology, Marketing Research, Advances in Sustainability & Consumer Behavior, Integrated Marketing Communications, International Marketing, and Industrial-Organizational Psychology.
 Matthew also has professional experience in the marketing research industry, leading teams to conduct research projects and prepare advanced reports for Fortune 500 clients.

 Matthew may be able to serve as a mentor/supervisor for Huron MOS Independent Study or CURL students who have taken Consumer Behaviour (MOS 3321).